 The Chicago Trolley and Double Decker Company ceased their tour operations at the end of 2019.
 That marks the end of an era in Chicago’s transportation history.
 The Chicago Trolley Company mostly offered general sightseeing tours and “party bus” services, but the history of actual Chicago trolleys goes back much further.
 In one form or another, vehicles that at least looked like trolleys had graced Chicago’s streets since the 1800s.

 We are sad to see an icon of Chicago tourism go, and thank Chicago Trolley Company for having expanded Chicago tourism over the years.
 Over our past 10 years in business, we have found that today’s travelers want tours that go beyond dates and names.
 Our private group tours are designed as curated experiences.
 Our tour guides are not actors, they are highly trained professionals.
-We are happy to bring private tour groups to experience the city’s highlights, delve into some of its lively and diverse neighborhoods, or roll through the history of Chicago jazz and blues.
+We are happy to bring private tour groups to experience the city’s highlights, delve into some of its lively and diverse neighborhoods, or roll through a custom route exploring a topic like the history of Chicago jazz and blues.
 While we don’t have party buses, we do have educational pub crawls by foot!
 If you’re planning an event for a wedding, corporate team building, or birthday party, we hope to be your go-to tour company for private bus tours for the 2020s!

 Chicagoans have relied upon one form of mass transit or another since the 1850s.
 The very earliest method was horse-drawn streetcars, which ran on tracks through downtown.
 Cablecars and trolleys controlled by Charles Yerkes eventually replaced the horsecars.
 If that name rings a bell, guests from our Loop Interior Architecture Walking Tour learn about his robber baron ways.